Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 Brow lift combined with other procedures

 The brow lift is rarely performed in isolation.
-In the vast majority of cases, I combine it with other facial procedures for a harmonious and complete result.
-Modern facial plastic surgery seeks global harmony, not isolated corrections.
+In the vast majority of cases, I combine it with other facial procedures for a balanced and complete result.
+Modern facial plastic surgery seeks overall balance, not isolated corrections.

 With blepharoplasty